castle-engine/cge-documentation/compositing_shaders/README.txt

 Michalis checklist to do at the end:
 - One from my thousand English mistakes: check "it's" is always used as "it is".
 - ispell (american)
 - Check "pdffonts compositing_shaders.pdf".
-Every font should have Embed=Yes
+Every font should have Embed=Yes.
-  (this was required by Web3D conferences, not sure does TGCP require it too.)